atheinrich/Coalexicon/README.md

 -  Press "Enter" in a textbox to submit a value, then click "Save" to retain it.

 # Notepad
 -  The Notepad is always present at the bottom of the application.
+It may be edited manually through database_notes.
 -  Press "←" or "→" to move between each of the three pages.
 -  Press "✗" to clear the current page.

 # Symbol Manager
 -  This application is an interactive repository with various sorting methods.
+Its entries may be edited manually through database_clx, database_iso, and database_custom.
 -  Use the "Preset" menu to select a system of conventions.
 The default is "CLX," which primarily differs from "SI/ISO" in its use of grams and coulombs in place of kilograms and amperes.
 -  Use the "Category" menu to select which quantities to view.
 -  Use the "Sort" menu to select a sorting method.